-We are excited to announce that dermatologist Kenne Ogunmakin, MD has joined Suzanne Bruce and Associates.
-She will be practicing full-time out of our Katy office in suburban Houston.
+Kenne Ogunmakin, MD joined Suzanne Bruce and Associates in 2015.
+She practices full-time out of our Katy office.

 Where are you from & where did you grow up?
 I am Nigerian American.
 I was born in Reading, England, but grew up in Sugar Land, Texas.
 I have spent most of my life in Houston and its surrounding areas.
 Though I loved my time in Lubbock during residency, I was definitely itching to come back to good ol’ Houston.
 What can I say?
 Home is where the heart is!

 What is it about medicine that you love?
 I love that medicine is a field with never-ending knowledge.
 We never stop learning.
 There is continuous research and development of new techniques, procedures, and treatments.
 I am grateful for this because I have many family members that have benefitted from this.
 My mother is a breast and ovarian cancer survivor, and she is fortunate to be here today because of the development of new chemotherapeutic agents.
 I constantly look forward to advancements in dermatologic therapies that I can use to treat my patients and improve their quality of life.